7 Exercise Machines at the Gym That Are Actually Worth Your Time

 If you had to choose just one machine at the gym, use this one.
-That's because the cable tower—which features several weight stacks, adjustable cables, and a whole bunch of attachments—offers dozens of exercises to target all of your major muscles.
-With a mere flick of a clip, you can easily go from doing curls to kickbacks to rows on the same gym machine.
-These multipurpose station even have some serious perks that free weights or bodyweight moves can't offer.
+That's because the cable tower — which features several weight stacks, adjustable cables, and a whole bunch of attachments — offers dozens of exercises to target all of your major muscles.
+With a mere flick of a clip, you can easily go from doing curls to kickbacks to rows on the same exercise machine.
+This multipurpose station has some serious perks that even free weights or bodyweight moves can't offer.

 "Cable machines allow you to work in all angles, most of which can't be duplicated through dumbbells," he says.
 Because of gravity, you're always working against a downward pull with dumbbells or free weights.
 With a cable machine, you have the option to work against a horizontal or diagonal resistance.